Pakistan Levies: Khyber Pakhtunkhwa

-Note that the Levies and Khasadar will now fall under the Khyber Pakhtunkhwa Police.
+Note that the federal levies and Khasadar in KPK now fall under the Khyber Pakhtunkhwa Police.

 Gilgit-Baltistan

+Gilgit Baltistan Levies Force

 The Pakistani-administered region of Gilgit-Baltistan has also set up a similar unit called the Gilgit-Baltistan Levies Force.
 The most recent rules for the force were issued on 27 March 2017.

+Punjab

+Border Military Police

+The Border Military Police (BMP) is a levies force established under the Punjab Border Military Police Act, 1904.
+It's responsible for maintaining security in the notified tribal areas of Dera Ghazi Khan and Rajanpur districts of Punjab, Pakistan.
+It operates under the provincial Home department.

+The Act defines the powers and duties of the BMP personnel.
+It also outlines procedures for disciplinary actions and the conditions of service for BMP members.
+It also covers resignation, court jurisdiction and application of the Act on former Baluch Levy.